-United The States maintained a persistent trade deficit in steel products for over a decade.
-Since 2009, imports have returned to average levels seen prior to the 2008 global recession while exports have remained relatively flat comparison, and the trade deficit has widened accordingly.
-Since their most recent low point, imports have grown by 176 percent between Q2 2009 and Source: IHS Markit Global Trade Atlas

-Q1 2018, while exports have increased by 26 percent.
+The United States has maintained a persistent trade deficit in steel products for over a decade.
+Since 2009, imports have returned to average levels seen prior to the 2008 global recession, while exports have remained relatively flat in comparison, and the trade deficit has widened accordingly.
+Since their most recent low point, imports have grown by 192 percent between Q2 2009 and Q2 2018, while exports have 2.0

-In YTD 2018, the U.S. steel trade deficit amounted to -5.5 million metric tons.
+In YTD 2018, the U.S. steel trade deficit amounted to -11.3 million metric tons.